 Gross Expenditure Gross Income Bracknell Forest Council Contribution

 £000 £000 £000

+Financial year 2024/25 12,337 12,337 621

 Financial year 2023/24 13,129 13,129 763

-Financial year 2022/23 11,379 11,379 542

 38 RELATED PARTY TRANSACTIONS

 The Council is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the Council or to be controlled or influenced by the Council.
 Disclosure of these transactions allows readers to assess the extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Council.